CoderAcademyEdu/remote-internship-guide/Virtual_Internships-How_to_guide.md

 - **TIP:** End with a recap and an action plan: Every meeting should end with a clear path forward.
 It&#39;s easy to misread situations and reactions on video calls, so it&#39;s important to conclude each meeting with a concise recounting of what was discussed and a list of each person&#39;s action items.
 That way, you give each person a chance to clarify any gray areas and make sure you&#39;re all on the same page.

 **INTEGRATION &amp; INVOLVEMENT**

+"Top tip when joining a remote team - be proactive about getting to know the members of your team” - **Alexander Cohen, Two Red Kites**

+Joining a remote team can be a daunting experience and an information overload when starting out.
+It’s important to take the time to get to know the folks on your team.
+I recommended setting up an open mic chat room like discord.
+This will allow you to casually chat between meetings and while working.
+If it’s appropriate for your organisation, why not play some music? even ask your team mates to take turns suggesting a song!

+Being remote doesn’t mean being disconnected.
+We are still human after all, and connecting with your team mates will improve your job satisfaction, your performance and overall team cohesion.
+It’s also a great way to build up the relationships with the team members you’ll need to turn to for advise!

 To deliver a sense of connection whilst working remotely, we recommend that you encourage your junior developers to get involved in all aspects of company life such as:

 - Attending team meetings